The dynamic generalized covariance measure for conditional independence testing with nonstationary time series: Introduction

 \subsection{Related Work}

 Most conditional independence tests lack Type I error control guarantees outside the iid setting.
 At most, some methods provide guarantees for stationary mixing processes.
-For more discussion, see Section~\ref{subsection:discuss_no_free_lunch} in the supplement.
-The literature on conditional independence testing when given one realization of a nonstationary process remains strikingly limited.
-To the best of our knowledge, only two tests have been proposed for this setting.
+To the best of our knowledge, only one conditional independence test has been proposed for the setting with one realization of a nonstationary process.

-First, \textcite{spirtes_var_example} introduce a conditional independence test for nonstationary linear vector autoregressions with iid Gaussian errors.
-Specifically, they study processes that exhibit \say{stochastic trends} so that the first difference of the process is stable.
-In contrast, our conditional independence test allows for nonlinear processes with very general forms of nonstationarity and time-varying regression functions with non-iid and non-Gaussian errors.
-Moreover, we demonstrate that our conditional independence test possesses uniformly asymptotic Type I error control, as established for the GCM test.
+\textcite{spirtes_var_example} introduce a conditional independence test for nonstationary linear vector autoregressions with iid Gaussian errors.
+They focus on processes with stochastic trends, so that some components evolve according to a random walk.
+They consider the case where the characteristic polynomial has unit roots and the first-differenced process is stable.
+In contrast, we allow linear and nonlinear processes with general nonstationarity, time-varying regression functions, and non-iid non-Gaussian errors.
+From an economic perspective, our framework models short-term fluctuations as driven by random shocks, and longer-term changes as reflecting shifts in structural mechanisms, e.g., policy and technology.

-Second, \textcite{flaxman_ci_2015} develop a conditional independence testing framework for non-iid data based on Gaussian process regression.
-The main idea is to pre-whiten the non-iid data using Gaussian process regression to control for dependencies (e.g. spatial, temporal, or network), which should yield iid residuals.
-The next step is to test for independence between these residuals using the Hilbert-Schmidt Independence Criterion.
-The authors state that their framework could be used with nonstationary covariance functions, although this idea was not developed.

-In contrast, there are several conditional independence tests designed for the setting in which multiple realizations of a stochastic process are available. \textcite{sig_CI_stoch_proc} develop a conditional independence test for stochastic processes using the signature kernel. \textcite{cli_test} introduced a framework for testing so-called \say{conditional local independence} relationships among point processes. \textcite{shah_gcm_hilbert} introduce a conditional independence test for function-valued random variables.
+There are several conditional independence tests designed for the setting in which multiple realizations of a stochastic process are available. \textcite{sig_CI_stoch_proc} develop a test for stochastic processes using the signature kernel. \textcite{shah_gcm_hilbert} introduce a test for function-valued random variables. \textcite{cli_test} introduce a framework for testing conditional local independence relationships among point processes.

-\paragraph*{Causal Discovery for Time Series.} The discovery of time-delayed causal relationships (see Figure~\ref{figure:unrolled_time_series_graph}) from observational time series is an important problem in numerous scientific domains.
-Conditional independence tests for nonlinear time series are a core component of many constraint-based and hybrid causal discovery algorithms; see \textcite{runge_earth_ts}.
-We discuss nonlinear Granger causality in Section~\ref{subsection:granger_causality} of the supplement.